 Wheelchair access to Krakow main train station

-People on wheelchairs can access the station from Bosacka and Pawia street, from the high-speed tram station and from the Magda tunnel.
+People on wheelchairs can access the station from Bosacka and Pawia Street, from the high-speed tram station and the Magda tunnel.
 There is a special toilet and cash register for those with reduced mobility.

 Low vision assistance at the main train station Krakow

 There is an intercom system announcing all the important information for those visually impaired, as well as yellow horizontal markings.
 The map of the station is available in Braille.

 Assistance for the deaf at the Krakow main train station

 You can get all the necessary information in sign language plus you can get a translator if you need to.
 You can also arrange for the free assistance of a station worker beforehand, should you need any help getting on your train at the main train station Krakow.